AxisCommunications/acap-documentation/docs/develop/manifest-schemas/schema-field-descriptions-v1.4.0.md

 - **schemaVersion** `string` **Required**

-  Specifies the application manifest schema version using two dot-separated integer numbers, which follow the semantic versioning rules for MAJOR and MINOR version numbers.
+  Specifies the application manifest schema version using three dot-separated integer numbers, which follow the semantic versioning rules for MAJOR, MINOR and PATCH version numbers.

 - **resources** `object`